jimhigson/oboe.js/writing/main/5_Implementation.md

 provided.](images/pyramid)

-The testing itself is a non-trivial undertaking with 80% of code written for this project being test specification.
+The testing itself is a non-trivial undertaking with 80% of code written for this project being test specifications.
 Based on the idea that a correct system must be built from individually correct units, the majority of the specifications are unit tests, putting each unit under the microscope and describing the correct behaviour as completely as